Better HomeOwnership Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

 COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
-It is supported by professional indemnity insurers.
-COMPLETIONmonitor is a unique risk management tool.
+It is supported by PI insurers.
+It is a unique risk management tool.

-This system assists the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Better HomeOwnership’s changes.
-Even though using this technology is not a prerequisite for Better HomeOwnership , demonstrating you can remain up to date with Better HomeOwnership’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your firm’s panel status.
+This system is the only way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Better HomeOwnership’s changes.
+Notwithstanding that using COMPLETIONmonitor is not a prerequisite for Better HomeOwnership , demonstrating you can remain up to date with Better HomeOwnership’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your panel status.

 Find a Law Firm approved by Better HomeOwnership